-We have audited the financial statements of London Security plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2020, which comprise the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity, consolidated statement of financial position, consolidated statement of cashflows, parent company balance sheet, parent company statement of changes in equity and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and international accounting standards in conformity with the requirements of the Companies Act 2006.
-The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of London Security plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 December 2021, which comprise the Consolidated Income Statement, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Changes in Equity, the Consolidated Statement of Financial Position, the Consolidated Statement of Cash Flows, the Parent Company Balance Sheet, the Parent Company Statement of Changes in Equity and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the Parent Company financial Reporting Standard applicable law and UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).